-The CYRF69213 IC device supports the following data packet framing features:
+The CYRF69313 IC device supports the following data packet framing features:

+SOP

-SOP - Packets begin with a 2-symbol Start of Packet (SOP) marker.
-This is required in GFSK and 8DR modes, but is optional in DDR mode and is not supported in SDR mode; if framing is disabled then an SOP event is inferred whenever two successive correlations are detected.
-The SOP_CODE_ADR code used for the SOP is different from that used for the 'body' of the packet, and if desired may be a different length.
+Packets begin with a two-symbol SoP marker.
+If framing is disabled then an SOP event is inferred whenever two successive correlations are detected.
+The SOP_CODE_ADR code used for the SOP is different from that used for the "body" of the packet, and if desired may be a different length.
 SOP must be configured to be the same length on both sides of the link.